 - Faculty CVs (as accessible PDF or Word-compatible files)

-- Links to (or handles for) your department’s (and subdivisions’) social media accounts
+- Links to department-run social media accounts

 - Descriptive information about lecture series and similar recurring events